Darxo/Hardened/README.md

 - **Lone Wolf** is now only active if no ally from your company is within 2 tiles
 - **Long Reach** now only works while it is NOT your turn
 - **Marksmanship** is completely reworked.
 It now grants +10 minimum and maximum damage while there are no enemies within 2 tiles
+- **Mauler** is completely reworked.
+Once per round, during your turn, if you move next to an injured enemy, you recover 3 Action Points
+- **Nailed It** is completely reworked.
+It now works with all attacks and grants 25% chance to hit the head at a distance of 2 tiles.
+It also makes it so your attacks at a distance of 2 tiles will never hit the cover
 - **Nimble** is completely reworked: It now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight
 - **Offhand Training** is completely reworked.
 It now reduces the AP cost of tool skills by 1.
 Wielding a tool in your offhand no longer disables **Double Grip** and while wielding a tool in your offhand, the first successful attack each turn, will stagger your target
 - **Onslaught** no longer has a shared cooldown with other brothers who have this perk.
 It now lasts for 2 rounds, instead of having a turn-based duration